 There are multiple reasons why hard cases are better than soft cases for protecting your AR-15 rifle, although they are usually heavier and bulkier.
-For more info check out this video:

 - When you lock your AR-15 in a hard case, no unauthorized users can access it.
 Even out of your reach, you can keep your firearm under control.
 Soft cases are less secure as they can be cut and opened easily.
 That means you need to keep an eye on them constantly.

 - When you travel with your AR-15, your rifle will get thrown around in your truck and can get scratched.
 This is especially problematic with scoped rifles, as scopes can break easily.
 Getting a good quality hard case for your AR-15 rifle will remove that risk completely.
 That does not, unfortunately, apply to soft rifle cases.
 When you have a scoped rifle in a soft case, you have to make sure you put it down slowly and don’t bang it on walls and doors.